Frequently Asked Questions About the NIDDK Central Repositories

 Cost of Submission

-Is there any cost to investigators to send the samples or data to the repository?
+Is there any cost to investigators to store samples or data to the repository?

 What will be the proprietary period for stored samples and data?